MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/New-MgBetaEducationMeAssignmentSubmissionOutcome.md

 Create a new feedback resource for a submission.
 Only a teacher can perform this operation.
 To create a new file-based resource, upload the file to the feedback resources folder associated with the assignment.
-If the file doesn't exist or is not in that folder, the `POST` request will fail.
+If the file doesn't exist or is not in that folder, the POST request will fail.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgEducationMeAssignmentSubmissionOutcome](/powershell/module/Microsoft.Graph.Education/New-MgEducationMeAssignmentSubmissionOutcome?view=graph-powershell-1.0)

 ## SYNTAX